 South African government bonds remain very attractive on valuation grounds, relative to other asset classes in the fixed income universe and relative to their historical record.
 We trimmed duration into strength during the month and continued to switch some of our ILB exposure into nominals due to the improving inflation outlook.
-We maintain our property exposure and are neutral corporate bonds and FX, where we are underweight the euro relative to the greenback.
+We maintain our neutral allocation to corporate bonds.